raspberrypilearning/count-the-creatures/en/step_3.md

 --- task ---

-Right click on the `if then`{:class="block3control"} block and select **duplicate**, then add the new blocks to the bottom of your script.
-Repeat this a second time.
+Right click on the `if ... then`{:class="block3control"} block and select **duplicate**, then add the new blocks to the bottom of your script.
+Repeat this a second time:

 ![image of target sprite](images/target-sprite.png)